 This site is a collection of texts reflecting the things I was interested and projects I've worked on.

-For the long run I hope that some of the things I've done or will do, somehow will help a little for a better life for the kids of my peers.
+For the long run I hope that some of the things I've done or will do, will somehow help a little for a better life for the kids of my peers.

 Also, I hope to get a scuba diving license someday.